jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

 Included are notes describing how I would answer a question as well as what I am looking for in an answer.

-# Questions From Managers

-1. Where do you see yourself in 5 years?

-  A person should have some sort of specific goal for the future.

-1. Do you have any questions for me?

-  Having lots of interesting questions helps to show interest.

 # Questions For Managers

 1. I have read several books related to managing projects which align